The U.S. Department of Energy analysis finds significant energy and carbon improvements in 2021 International Energy Conservation Code

-Washington, D.C. — Preliminary analysis released by the U.S. Department of Energy (DOE) finds that the residential provisions of the 2021 edition of the International Energy Conservation Code (IECC) are 9.38 percent more efficient than the 2018 edition and reduce greenhouse gas (GHG) emissions by 8.66 percent.
+The U.S. Department of Energy (DOE) released preliminary analysis that the residential provisions of the 2021 edition of the International Energy Conservation Code (IECC) are 9.38 percent more efficient than the 2018 edition and reduce greenhouse gas (GHG) emissions by 8.66 percent.
 The International Code Council has developed the IECC for over three decades; it is one of the International Codes, the most widely used and adopted set of building safety codes in the world.
-With this new analysis, the IECC has seen a 40 percent improvement in energy savings starting from the 2006 edition.
+With this new analysis, the IECC has seen a 40-percent improvement in energy savings starting from the 2006 edition.

-Publication of each new edition of the IECC triggers a Congressionally mandated review of the code by DOE to determine that the new edition saves energy over the prior edition.
-In his first day in office, President Biden issued an Executive Order expediting DOE’s analysis.
+Publication of each new edition of the IECC triggers a Congressionally mandated review of the code by the DOE to determine that the new edition saves energy over the prior edition.
+On his first day in office, U.S. President Joe Biden issued an executive order expediting the DOE’s analysis.
 The determination is now open for a 30-day public review period.
 Once finalized, the determination triggers requirements for states to review their residential energy codes to determine if updates are appropriate.
-States must then certify to DOE that they have undertaken such a review.
+States must then certify to the DOE that they have undertaken such a review.

-Both the Biden Administration and the Code Council have recognized the key role energy codes play in reducing GHG emissions and achieving the recently announced nationally determined contribution (NDC) of GHG reductions of 50 to 52 percent compared to a 2005 baseline by 2030.
+Both the Biden administration and the Code Council have recognized the key role that energy codes play in reducing GHG emissions and achieving the recently announced nationally determined contribution of GHG reductions of 50 to 52 percent compared to a 2005 baseline by 2030.

 To learn more about the Code Council’s energy activities visit iccsafe.org/energy.